-In the lower school (Year 7 to 9) all boys study a range of subjects, which includes Maths, Science and English, as well as the humanities subjects, foreign languages, Drama, Design Technology, ICT and Food Technology and PE.
-In Year 9, boys will begin their GCSE courses in Science and RE, whilst other subjects will begin to teach the skills needed to succeed at GCSE level.
+In the lower school (Year 7 to 9) all students study a range of subjects, which includes Maths, Science and English, as well as the humanities subjects, foreign languages, Drama, Design Technology, ICT and Food Technology and PE.
+In Year 9, students will begin their GCSE courses in Science and RE, whilst other subjects will begin to teach the skills needed to succeed at GCSE level.

 Pupils study a minimum of 9 GCSE subjects, with the most able offered the opportunity to study for additional courses (such as Further Mathematics).

 The subjects that all pupils take are:

 Additionally students choose four subjects from the list below:

 Learning to Learn (in Year 11) Personal Education